ComNets-Bremen/WUSN/src/ATMEGA-based/README.md

-# This directory contains the sourcecode for MoleNet
+# This directory contains the sourcecode for the ATMEGA-based MoleNet boards

 ## MoleNet_1.0